seignovert/python-webgeocalc/docs/cli.rst

      - Cassini Huygens: (id: 5)
      - Solar System Kernels: (id: 1)

-The query can also be performed on the ESA WGC instance wiht the ``api`` keyword:
+The query can also be performed on the ESA WGC instance with the ``api`` keyword:

 .. code:: bash